Common Law (graduate entry) LLB

 The two-year degree provides graduates with a pathway towards professional qualification.

 - The programme is approved as a Qualifying Law Degree by the Solicitors Regulation Authority (SRA) in England & Wales.
+It is not an approved pathway to legal practice in Scotland.

 - This flexible degree offers courses that put an emphasis on developing the key skills required by employers.